Who’s in Your Manger?*

 Why lies He in such mean estate,

 Good Christians, fear, for sinners here

 The cross be borne for me, for you.

 The Babe, the Son of Mary.

-Modern hymnals omit these words and use the ending of the first verse as the refrain for all three verses.
-Granted, the lyrics are not very merry, but neglecting the theological significance of Christmas reduces it to an elaborate Hallmark birth announcement.
-And that is not a biblical perspective at all.
+Modern hymnals often omit these words and use the ending of the first verse as the refrain for all three verses.
+Granted, the lyrics aren’t very merry, but neglecting the relationship between Easter and Christmas reduces Christmas to an elaborate Hallmark birth announcement.
+And that’s not a biblical perspective at all.

-Hymn writers like Dix grasped the importance of connecting the celebration of Christ’s birth with the inevitability of His death.
+Hymn writers such as Dix grasped the importance of connecting the celebration of Christ’s birth with the necessity of his death.
 Editing the cross out of our Christmas carols is spiritually dangerous.
-It distances us from the convicting truth that the wooden manger would become a wooden cross, the swaddling clothes a purple robe, and the adoring shepherds a jeering mob.
+It distances us from the convicting truth that the wooden manger became a wooden cross, the swaddling clothes a purple robe, and the adoring shepherds a jeering mob.